 Dwain Chambers, one of the fastest sprinters on the planet became infamous overnight when he tested positive for a banned substance.
-He talks frankly about his career, the early days and how he got started in athletics as well as injuries and mistakes he has made and the lessons learnt.
+He talks frankly about his career, the early days and how he got started in athletics as well as injuries and mistakes he has made and the lessons learned.

 Part 1 - Dwain Chambers on the early days

-He is now able to speak from a position of experience to young athletes who might be tempted to take so called performance enhancing drugs in the future.
+He is now able to speak from a position of experience to young athletes who might be tempted to take so-called performance-enhancing drugs in the future.